 The OSS mini-bubble continues with another acquisition of OSS assets by a hardware vendor.
 This time it’s Riverbed, who provide boxes for network monitoring and performance optimisation, buying Opnet, suppliers of software for network and application management.

 Riverbed are paying approximately $1 billion for Opnet which, based on expected revenues of $198 million this year, means a reasonably healthy 5-times multiplier.
-That's a lot better than some of the recent OSS exits, most of which looked a lot more like fire-sales.
-But Opnet has relatively good revenues: Sizable, but still lumpy and unpredictable like any business selling to telco and large enterprises.
+That’s a lot better than some of the recent OSS exits, most of which looked a lot more like fire-sales.
+But Opnet has relatively good revenues: Sizeable, but still lumpy and unpredictable like any business selling to telco and large enterprises.
 Opnet has also been successful in moving in to data-centre, WAN and service management with their Application Performance Management products, giving them a portfolio that has a broader market than pure OSS/carrier-class product suites.

 In fact, you could argue this isn’t really an OSS acquisition but rather an IT acquisition: Most of Opnet’s value today is not in their original network performance management products as the company’s focus has shifted to application performance management in recent years.